MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-configure-firewall.md

 ### Allow requests from the Azure portal

-When you enable an IP access control policy programmatically, you need to add the IP address for the Azure portal to the **ipRangeFilter** property to maintain access.
+When you enable an IP access control policy programmatically, you may need to add the IP addresses for the Azure portal services to the **ipRangeFilter** property to keep using some portal functionality.

 Portal scenarios that require this option to be enabled include: